 The current study examined the natural fluctuation of compassion and fears of compassion in a multinational community sample during the COVID-19 pandemic.
 Overall, the flows of compassion increased over time, whilst fears of compassion decreased during the pandemic.
 These results are consistent with previous findings from other major disasters, where social support was found to be linked with increased resilience and post-traumatic growth, and emerged as a key factor for how people cope with adversity (Saltzman et al., 2018; Xu & Ou, 2014).

 Specifically, for the whole sample, results revealed that self-compassion increased at time 3, compassion for others increased at time 2 and 3, and compassion received from others significantly increased at time 3.
-Whilst previous studies have not looked at changes in compassion over time in the long-term, short-term studies exploring the temporal stability of compassion self-report measures have documented that self-compassion, compassion for others and compassion received from others seem to be relatively stable over time (e.g., Gilbert et al., 2017; Matos et al., 2021c; Medvedev et al., 2020).
-However, compassion is known to be malleable and with psychophysiological plasticity, meaning that compassion training can produce changes in the neural networks associated with threat processing, positive emotions and emotion regulation (Förster & Kanske, 2021; Singer & Engert, 2019; Weng et al., 2013; Weng et al., 2018), and can be improved with compassion focused psychotherapeutic interventions, which also positively impact mental health (e.g., Basran et al, 2022; Kirby et al., 2017).
+Whilst previous studies have not looked at changes in compassion over time in the long-term, short-term studies exploring the temporal stability of compassion self-report measures have documented that the flows of compassion seem to be relatively stable over time (e.g., Gilbert et al., 2017; Matos et al., 2021c; Medvedev et al., 2020).
+However, compassion is known to be malleable and with psychophysiological plasticity, meaning that compassion training can produce changes in the neural networks associated with threat processing, positive emotions and emotion regulation (Förster & Kanske, 2021; Singer & Engert, 2019; Weng et al., 2013; Weng et al., 2018), and compassion can be improved with compassion interventions (e.g., Basran et al, 2022; Kirby et al., 2017).
 Compassion emerged from the mammalian care-giving system algorithm for caring, where if a stimulus indicates distress or need, then this activates behaviours to alleviate them (Gilbert, 2020).
 So, in a time of elevated distress and shared human suffering (i.e., the pandemic) there may be more opportunities for individuals to be sensitive to and engage with suffering (in self and others), and to try to address that suffering with compassionate action.
-Thus, it seems that during the pandemic there was a natural tendency for individuals to become more able to engage with their own and others suffering and act in more compassionate ways towards themselves and others, while also becoming increasingly open to having compassion directed at them from other people.
+Thus, it seems that during the pandemic there was a natural tendency for individuals to become more able to engage with their own and others suffering and act in more compassionate ways towards themselves and others, while also becoming increasingly open to receiving compassion from other people.

 In regard to inhibitors of compassion, fears of self-compassion reduced over time, fears of compassion for others significantly decreased in time 3, whilst fears of receiving compassion from others did not significantly change over time.
 Notwithstanding the scarcity of previous studies examining changes in fears of compassion over time, intervention studies have documented that fears, blocks and resistances to compassion decrease as a result of brief (Matos et al., 2017; Sommers-Spijkerman et al., 2020) and longer compassion focused interventions (Irons & Maitland, 2020; Matos et al., 2022), and that these improvements are maintained over time (Irons & Heriot-Maitland, 2020; Matos et al., 2022).
 These results suggest that, in the context of a major life disruptor event (i.e., the pandemic), inhibitors of compassion seem to diminish in the face of greater opportunities to express compassion.